Common Era

-Common Era (CE) and Before the Common Era (BCE) are year notations for the Gregorian or Julian calendar, and are exactly equivalent to the Anno Domini (AD) and Before Christ (BC) notations.
-The expressions " CE" and "AD " each equally describe the current year; "400 BCE" and "400 BC" are the same year too.
-BCE/CE are primarily used to avoid religious connotations, by not referring to Jesus as Dominus [Lord].
+Common Era (CE) and Before the Common Era (BCE) are conventions used in the Gregorian or Julian calendar to specify whether the year is before or after the epoch.
+They correspond exactly to Anno Domini (AD) and Before Christ (BC): " CE" is the same year as "AD ", as are "400 BCE" and "400 BC".
+BCE/CE are used to avoid religious associations by not referring to Jesus as Dominus ('Lord').
 (Note: AD is shortened from anno Domini nostri Jesu Christi ("in the year of Our Lord Jesus Christ").)

 History

 Anno Domini

 Around the year 525, the Christian monk Dionysius Exiguus devised the principle of taking the moment that he believed to be the date of the incarnation of Jesus to be the point from which years are numbered (the epoch) of the Christian ecclesiastical calendar.
-Dionysius labeled the column of the table in which he introduced the new era as "Anni Domini Nostri Jesu Christi" (the years of our Lord Jesus Christ).
-He did this to replace the Era of the Martyrs system (then used for some Easter tables) because he did not wish to continue the memory of a tyrant who persecuted Christians.
+Dionysius labeled the column of the table in which he introduced the new era as "Anni Domini Nostri Jesu Christi" ('the years of our Lord Jesus Christ').
+He did this to replace the Era of the Martyrs system (then used for some Easter tables) because he did not wish to continue the memory of the tyrant who persecuted Christians.

-This way of numbering years became more widespread in Europe, with its use by Bede in England in 731.
-Bede also introduced the practice of dating years before 1 backwards, without a year zero (Note: As noted in the history of zero, the use of zero in Western civilization was uncommon before the twelfth century.
+This way of numbering years became more widespread in Europe, with Bede using it in England in 731.
+Bede also introduced the practice of dating years before 1 backwards without a year zero.
+(Note: As noted in the history of zero, the use of zero in Western civilization was uncommon before the twelfth century.
 Two other systems that also do not use religious titles, the astronomical system and the ISO 8601 standard, do use zero.
-The year 1 BCE (or BC) is represented as 0 in the astronomical system, and as 0000 in ISO 8601.) though the name "BC" for this era did not happen until much later.
+The year 1 BCE (or BC) is 0 in these systems, and 2 BCE is -1.)
+The use of AD, BC, or any other abbreviations did not happen until much later.